Carbondale

 Please note: Throughout the game, Ace=1.

 Each player gets two starting cards to lay on the table, one next to the other.
-At random, give each player either an A ♠ and 2 ♣ or an A ♣ and 2 ♠.
+At random, give each player either an A♠ and 2♣, or an A♣ and 2♠.
 This is the beginning of your network.
+Put a Lincoln penny (or any other token) on these two cards to mark them as starting cards.

 - Set aside the face cards.
 They will not be used.